-The EDSA Annual General Assembly (AGA) took place at the premises of Down Syndrome Ireland in Dublin from 10-12 November 2017.
-Participants came from 19 different european countries.
+This years EDSA Annual General Assembly took place at the headquarters of Down Spain in Madrid from 26-28 October 2018.
+The 32 participants came from 20 European countries, representing 24 different associations.

 EDSA’s officers are currently:

 Pat is CEO of Down Syndrome Ireland and president elect of Down Syndrome International.
 He represents EDSA at the European Disability Forum and chairs its Youth Committee and serves on its executive committee.
 He also serves on the advisory board of the European Coalition on Community Living.

 He is the parent of David, a 28 year old young man with DS.

 Anna is not a parent but a professional, Social Worker and collaborates with Associazione Italiana Persone Down since 1981.
 She is editor of the journal “Sindrome Down Notizie” since 1983, author of several books and publications about DS, social aspects, education, school and work inclusion of persons with DS and coordinates the activities of the AIPD since 1990.
 In 1989 Anna invented the “Course for the autonomy training of Down syndrome adolescents” that now is present in several cities in Italy and abroad.

 Ukrainian Charitable Organization “Down Syndrome”

 Tania is a Board Member of the Ukrainian Charitable Organization “Down Syndrome” with the responsibility of the International Liaison.
 She was a founder and a Service Director of the first in Ukraine Down Syndrome Early Development Center that was opened in Kyiv on November, 2, 2010.
 She has two sons, 29 and 10 and a daughter, 21.
 The youngest, Lev, has Down syndrome.

 Croatian Down Syndrome Association (CDSA)